Karlo-Hosting/JavaDemoBot/README.md

 <br>Latest Release: [GitHub Release](https://github.com/DV8FromTheWorld/JDA/releases/latest)
 <br>
 <p>[I'm an inline-style link](https://www.google.com)</p>
+_Please see the [Discord docs](https://discord.com/developers/docs/reference) for more information about bot accounts._

 2. Be sure to replace the **VERSION** key below with the one of the versions shown above!